 Generally, environmental reporting should be published annually, and should communicate some key elements of an organization’s environmental performance:

-Organizational structure to reflect the size, location, number of employees and core business of an organization.
+Organizational structure to reflect the size, location, number of employees and the core business of an organization.

 Environmental policy to show how the organization is committed to meeting its environmental responsibilities.

-Objectives and Targets assist an organization fulfill their environmental commitments stated in the environmental policy and in effect, use resources more efficiently, reduce operating costs and improve overall performance.
+Objectives and Targets assist an organization to fulfil their environmental commitments stated in the environmental policy and in effect, use resources more efficiently, reduce operating costs and improve overall performance.

 Indicators present the information on how an organization achieves objectives and targets, and tracks inputs and outputs in a visually attractive and understandable way.
 They help stakeholders see right away what the major environmental impacts are, and how the organization is working to minimize negative and encourage positive environmental effects.